On posets, monomial ideals, Gorenstein ideals and their combinatorics: Introduction

-Despite providing an interesting dictionary between commutative algebra and the study of differential equations, the Macaulay's original inverse system can by no means be considered a mainstream modern topic in commutative algebra, let alone in combinatorics and the the study of finite posets.
-Perhaps in algebraic geometry has the modernized version of the inverse system seen some general widely used applications, in particular in providing a Matlis-Macaulay duality between some ideals and certain modules.
-This paper is however not about algebraic geometry, but rather on some related observations regarding combinatorial properties of monomial ideals and closure operators on them.
-It is also about when these combinatorial properties can be extended to ideals of polynomial rings in general, and when they actually make sense.
-In particular, the {\em docle} of a monomial ideal $I$, denoted $\doc(I)$, containing the elements of the socle of the monomial ideal that are not in the ideal itself (see Definition~\ref{def:doc(I)}) is a well-defined set for monomial ideals, but not so for ideals of polynomial rings in general.
+Despite providing an interesting dictionary between commutative algebra and the study of differential equations, Macaulay's original inverse system cannot be considered a mainstream modern topic in commutative algebra (though a variant, \emph{Matlis duality}, is important there), let alone in combinatorics and the the study of finite posets.
+In algebraic geometry, a modernized version of the inverse system has seen some general widely used applications, in particular providing a Matlis-Macaulay duality between certain ideals and modules.
+This paper is however not about algebraic geometry, but rather, and in part, on some related observations regarding combinatorial properties of monomial ideals (see for example Observation~\ref{obs:I=J} and Corollary~\ref{cor:summary}) and closure operators on them with restricted poset structure (see for example Theorem~\ref{thm:sqsubseteq-closure-op} and its Corollary~\ref{cor:closure}).
+It is also about when these combinatorial properties can be extended to ideals of polynomial rings in general, and when it makes sense to view them as inverse ideals of elements in their socles that are not in the ideals (see for example Corollary~\ref{cor:uniqueupsetdecomp}, which shows that a corresponding statement is false for general local rings, and Proposition~\ref{prp:P} and its Corollary~\ref{cor:ann-iff-monomial}.)
+In particular, the {\em docle} of a monomial ideal $I$, denoted $\doc(I)$, containing the generators of the socle of the monomial ideal that are not in the ideal itself (see Definition~\ref{def:doc(I)}) is a well-defined set for monomial ideals, but not so for ideals of polynomial rings in general.
 For a monomial ideal one can therefore ask: (a) is the docle $\doc(I)$ in bijective correspondence with the generators of the inverse system (IS) for the ideal?
-Our first objective is to give a combinatorial and elementary proof that this in Corollary~\ref{cor:summary}.
-We suspect this to be surely known, but since we have not seen it stated in a clear way we begin by providing an elementary proof.
+Our first objective is to give a combinatorial and elementary proof that this is indeed the case in Corollary~\ref{cor:summary}.
+We suspect this to be known, but since we have not seen it stated in a clear way we begin by providing an elementary proof.
 A second question is then: (b) When does the docle $\doc(I)$ of a non-monomial ideal make sense?
 And, when it does make sense, what is the best way to define it?
 We will see in Section~\ref{sec:Gor-inv} that we need to fix a term order, in our case we will choose the {\em lexicographical} term order (LEX), in order for the docle of any ideal to be well-defined.
+This allows us to state our main results Proposition~\ref{prp:P} and its Corollary~\ref{cor:ann-iff-monomial} in this section.